midlifeclutch/discord-pug/README.md

 - `.add <elo>` this is your Elo rating, not level.
 This is not a guarantee of anything.

-Once 10 players are in the voice channel, do this.
+Once 10 players are in the voice channel, and you are one of those 10 players, do this.

 - `.ready`